-The Amendments will enable entities to account for modificationschanges in the basis for determining the contractual cash flows of financial instruments, or lease modifications respectively, (together referred to as "modifications") necessary as a direct consequence of the IBOR reform under a practical expedient by replacing the original benchmark rate with the alternative benchmark rate when applying the effective interest rate method.
+The Amendments will enable entities to account for modifications necessary as a direct consequence of the IBOR reform under a practical expedient by replacing the original benchmark rate with the alternative benchmark rate when applying the effective interest rate method.
 In the absence of such an expedient, entities may have to derecognise or adjust the carrying amounts of the financial instruments that are subject to a change with recognition of a corresponding modification gain or loss in profit or loss.
 Such an outcome would not provide useful information, because it would not properly reflect the economics of the underlying financial instruments.